for-giobbe/BASE/tutorial_0.md

 This tutorial has been designed to illustrate several possible use of BASE, which reflect real scenarios of analysis.

-it's subdivided in few different parts:
+it's subdivided into four different parts:

 * [installing BASE and downloading the toy dataset](https://github.com/for-giobbe/BASE/blob/master/tutorial_1.md)